 You might notice your children coming home a bit dirty sometimes.
 This is because at St Paul Apostle North we value outdoor learning and recognise the benefits for wellbeing and learning.

+We are very lucky to be surrounded by bush and green spaces.
 All year levels participate in outdoor learning in different ways.
-You might see our Juniors investigating what's hiding beneath rocks, in the grass and dirt.
+You might see our Juniors investigating what's hiding beneath rocks, in the grass and dirt in our local bushland.
 Our 3/4's participate in the Stephanie Alexander Kitchen Garden program and use our local bushland to build huts, and inspire their Writing and Inquiry learning.
-St Paul’s Senior students learn and explore in the local bushland, go on hikes while learning about Geography and our local area and participate in School Camp’s.
+St Paul’s Senior students learn maths outside, go on hikes while learning about Geography and our local area and participate in School Camp’s.

 There are fantastic links to wellbeing such as learning how to solve problems, work in a team, development of resilience, feeling calm and less stressed.
 It also allows children who sometimes find classwork difficult to excel in hands-on learning opportunities and demonstrate their strengths.